 This involves a low vaginal swab and a low rectal swab from 36 weeks.

 The swabs will be analyzed as to whether they are negative or positive and if they are positive then antibiotics will be prescribed during labour to protect the baby.

-The test can be done in conjunction with a reassurance scan or presentation scan.
+The test can be done in conjunction with one of our scans or on its own.